Apps72/Dev.Data/ReadMe.md

 You can use a <a href="https://en.wikipedia.org/wiki/Text_Template_Transformation_Toolkit">T4 file</a> to generate all classes associated to your database tables.
 Copy this [sample .tt file](https://github.com/Apps72/Dev.Data/blob/master/Test/SqlServer/Entities/Scott.tt) in your project and set your correct **Connection String**.
 Check if the .tt file properties are **Build Action** = Content and **Custom Tool = TextTemplatingFileGenerator**.

+**NEW** Since version 2.6, you can use the <a href="https://www.nuget.org/packages/Apps72.Dev.Data.Generator.Tools/">Data.Generator.Tools</a> to quickly generate all classes associated to your database tables.
+Example: `DbCmd GenerateEntities -cs="Server=localhost;Database=Scott;" --provider=SqlServer` will create a Output.cs file with all entities.

 ```cs
     // UPDATE THIS CONNECTION STRING
     const string CONNECTION_STRING = @"Server=(localdb)\ProjectsV12;Database=Scott;Integrated Security=true;";